Frosh RB Hall leads Iowa State over West Virginia 38-14

 “It’s not an arm or shoulder injury,” Brown said.

-The Cyclones scored 17 unanswered points in the fourth quarter to pull away.
+Purdy threw for one TD and ran for another for Iowa State, who held the Mountaineers (3-3, 1-2) scoreless in the second half.
+The Cyclones scored 17 points in the fourth quarter to pull away.

 “I’m not disappointed in our effort.
 I thought our guys were ready to play,” Brown said.
-“We just ran out of gas.”

-Hall entered the game fifth on the team with 84 rushing yards on 18 carries.
-The 205-pound Hall is the third different running back to lead the Cyclones in rushing this season and the first to eclipse 100 yards.
-Purdy had 102 yards a week ago against TCU.

-Johnnie Lang started Saturday’s game and had four carries for 11 yards before giving way to Hall.
+“We just ran out of gas.
+They are one of the top offenses in the country and I thought we did a pretty good job holding them in check, 372 yards.”

 THE TAKEAWAY